Breakfast time becomes family time.

 Enter the Family Dinner Project.

-We needed to create new ways for families to better manage their mornings, thus making time for breakfast.
-So we partnered with The Family Dinner Project, a nonprofit out of Harvard University dedicated to helping families access the benefits of shared meals through tips, recipes, games, and conversation starters.
+Our goal was to elevate breakfast.
+So we partnered with The Family Dinner Project, a Boston non-profit dedicated to helping families access the benefits of shared mealtime through food, fun, and conversation about things that matter.

 Together, we created the Family Breakfast Project.

-It's an opportunity for families to connect over breakfast via a seven day guide filled with games, recipes, and activities designed to make breakfast easier, more meaningful, and fun.
+It's an opportunity for families to connect over breakfast via a seven day guide filled with games, recipes, and activities designed to make breakfast easy, meaningful, and fun.

 Our research indicated that seven minutes is all most families need to connect.
 To prove it, we asked several families to commit seven minutes for seven days and captured their progress.
 This particular story is tied to Cheerios' Super Bowl spot "Gracie" and featured the family that started the "We Are the 15 percent" movement.